bobjacobsen/PMRRM/NodeBackups/README.md

 Note there are several special cases:

-These are nodes being developed for future Zion East hard panel use, and will replace the node contents with simialar names:
+These are nodes being developed for future Zion East hard panel use, and will replace the node contents with similar names:

     - config-ZionE_turnouts_HP_1st.txt
     - config-ZionE_turnouts_HP_2nd.txt